 Java Fern (Microsorum pteropus)

-To ‘plant’ Java fern, attach it to a porous surface.
+To ‘plant’ Java fern, attach it to a porous surface like lava rock or driftwood.
 You can do so using fishing line and rubber bands, but our favorite method is actually even easier: superglue is aquarium-safe once it dries and ensures the plant stays put until it has rooted.

 Christmas Moss (Vesicularia montagnei)